-Learning to read sewing patterns can be daunting to a beginner but with a few easy tips on how to cut notches in fabric you will have the confidence to start sewing your first project.
-This week we are continuing with the how to sew module of cutting and marking.
+Learning to use sewing patterns can be daunting to a beginner, but with a few easy tips on sewing notches and how to cut notches in fabric, you will have the confidence to start sewing your first project.
+This week we are continuing with the sewing module of cutting and marking.

-If you have a double notch you can cut 2 separate v notches or cut across making it one piece.
+If you have a double sewing notch you can cut 2 separate v-notches or cut across, making it one piece.
 As long as you are consistent in the method you use, your pieces will match up.

-SHARE in the comments below - Do you cut inwards or outwards and why?
+SHARE in the comments below - Do you cut your sewing notches inwards or outwards, and why?